 Final Thoughts

 I hope you are successful at propagating your plant.
 Growing Venus flytraps from seeds or through divisions is a rewarding experience.
 Regardless of the propagation method, you employ, make sure the plant is healthy.
-This downloadable care sheet containsOpens in a new tab. all the information you need to care for Venus flytraps.
+This downloadable care sheet contains all the information you need to care for Venus flytraps.
 No need to sign up; just download it from this page: